Despite growing threat from mines, U.S. Navy still has no viable replacement for aging Sea Dragon helicopter fleet

 (In accompanying photo, Virginian-Pilot reporter Mike Hixenbaugh boards a Navy MH-53E Sea Dragon helicopter in Bahrain while on a reporting assignment for UC Berkeley’s Investigative Reporting Program.
 Photo by Jason Paladino.)

-[Reporting sponsored by the funder was The Ethics and Excellence Foundation.]
+[Reporting sponsored by the Ethics and Excellence Foundation.]